astroDimitrios/git-novice/instructors/instructor-notes.md

 fundamental Git is justified and worthwhile.

-Because of this complexity, we don't teach novice learners about many interesting topics, such as branching, hashes, and commit objects.
+Because of this complexity, we don't teach novice learners about many interesting topics, such as hashes, and commit objects.

-Instead we try to convince them that version control is useful for researchers working in teams or not, because it is
+Instead we try to convince them that version control is useful for working in teams or not, because it is

 - a better way to "undo" changes,
 - a better way to collaborate than mailing files back and forth, and
-- a better way to share your code and other scientific work with the world.
+- a better way to share your code and other work with the world.

 ## Teaching Notes